 My wife and I just moved from the ashram in Miami Florida to the mother ashram in Espanola New Mexico.
 It was 1975 and we spent six weeks driving across the country enjoying ourselves along the way.
 We stayed in many ashrams as was common in those early days of our evolution as a kundalini yoga community.
-At each ashram we did some karma yoga to both contribute for the food we ate and as an act of service to support the local community. it was a special time filled with all new experiences.
+At each ashram, we did some karma yoga to both contribute to the food we ate and as an act of service to support the local community. it was a special time filled with all new experiences.

-We had arranged a home style birth in a birthing center in Albuquerque, about an hour and a half drive from where lived.
-We drove to Albuquerque for the nurse midwife to give her an examination and hopefully to stimulate the birth process.
+We had arranged a home-style birth in a birthing center in Albuquerque, about an hour and a half drive from where lived.
+We drove to Albuquerque for the nurse-midwife to give her an examination and hopefully to stimulate the birth process.
 At the end of the exam, we drove home stopping in Santa Fe for an Italian dinner.
-Around one in the morning, my wife wakes me up after throwing up the italian dinner and says the baby is coming.
-Time to make the 90 minute drive back to Albuquerque.
+Around one in the morning, my wife wakes me up after throwing up the Italian dinner and says the baby is coming.
+Time to make the 90-minute drive back to Albuquerque.

 Thankfully we arrived at the truck stop and proceeded to fill up the van.
 When it was full I went inside to pay and found no one around.
 I called out a few times and eventually heard a sound coming from behind the counter.
-The attendant was laying on the floor shaking, and in broken words said he was just robbed at gun point and told to lay on the floor and not to move.
+The attendant was laying on the floor shaking, and in broken words said he was just robbed at gunpoint and told to lay on the floor and not to move.
 We must have missed the robbers by a minute or two.
 I explained to the man that my wife was in the car and she was in labor so I needed to go.
 I left the gas money on the counter and headed back on the road.

 We had called from the truck stop so they were ready when we arrived.
-My wife got into the bed and I went to the kitchen to make some Yogi Tea.
+My wife got into bed and I went to the kitchen to make some Yogi Tea.
 We used only fresh ingredients since Yogi Tea teabags did not exist yet. (imagine that!)
 I put all the ingredients in the water and turned on the stove to boil the water to cook the tea.

 Do we ever know the full story just looking at one moment in time?
-Do we know the truth when blinded by our judgements and beliefs?
+Do we know the truth when blinded by our judgments and beliefs?
 Can we understand the impact of our actions when we are reacting to outer circumstances?
-To accept life as it happens to us and to face those challenges with courage, grace, strength, trust and humor gives us a frame for a successful life.
+To accept life as it happens to us and to face those challenges with courage, grace, strength, trust, and humor gives us a frame for a successful life.